publiccodenet/about/activities/live-streaming/index.md

 # Live streamed podcast

 We use live streams as a tool to communicate.
-The format we have chosen is a podcast style live stream and we call the show **Let's talk about Public Code**.
+We host a podcast style live stream show called 'Let's talk about public code'.

 ## Goals